Women in art

 until 17 October 2021

-Our building at Aspermontstrasse 1 in Chur is closed due to home office duty until at least March 21, 2021.
+Our building at Aspermontstrasse 1 in Chur is actually closed due to home office.
 As soon as this duty is lifted, we are happy to open the doors to our art exhibition and present you our new exhibition “WOMEN IN ART”.

 Housewife, mother, sex symbol – the list of clichés related to female roles is long.
 But artists, male and female, have always found interesting and often surprising ways of dealing with it, questioning it, re-interpreting it.
 The works in this exhibition oscillate between a preoccupation with identity as a woman and an artist, and the ascriptions the world makes to women.
 In brief: Who am I and who am I supposed to be?
 After all, when it comes to images of women in both senses, the question that always arises is: Who is portraying whom and how?
 For example, the link between painter and model is a prototypical response to this, mainly by male artists.
 Today, female artists, but some of their fellow male artists too, seek ways to escape directing this classical and much criticised gaze on the relationship.

 Siegfried Anzinger, Stephan Balkenhol, Fernando Botero, Daniele Buetti, George Grosz, Dieter Hacker, Beate Hamalwa, Martha Haufiku, Xenia Hausner, Sabine Hoffmann, Alfred Hrdlicka, Romane Holderried Kaesdorf, Alex Katz, Carlos Mérida, Henry Moore, Othilia Mungoba, Pablo Picasso, Arnulf Rainer, Adolfo Riestra, Donna Stolz, Norbert Tadeusz, Rosemarie Trockel, Tomi Ungerer, Gabriel Vormstein, Niki de Saint Phalle u. a.